dennyzhang/elasticsearch-cli-tool/delete_closed_es_indices/README.md

 - Why we need this script?
 ```
-- Support a list of closed indices, if not given delete all closed indices
+- Given a list of closed indices, delete them one by one with mimimum ES performance downgrade.
-- Only support to delete closed indices
-- Detect how fast system returns
+- If some indices are open, abort the process
-- Track the status
+- Track the deletion status
 ```

 - How to install?